 Kingman Quilter’s Guild: Our group meets at 9 a.m. every Wednesday at College Park Baptist Church, located at 1990 Jagerson Ave. in the Fellowship Hall.
 The cost is $1 and our gatherings are open to all as we stitch and quilt together.
 For more information, please contact Dorelle Carpenter.
 Her number is 928-718-1888.
 We look forward to seeing you.

 Kingman Railroad Museum: Whether you have seen the Museum’s three model railroads or not, you will want to come by and see the remodeling that is going on.
 While members are in the process of expanding the HO scale and N scale layouts, both remain in operation.
 Bring your kids, grandkids and rail fans because we have something for them all.
 The BNSF freight trains speed by the museum’s floor-to-ceiling viewing windows and our displays and photo gallery provide a glimpse into railroading history.
 For the kids, there is the hands-on Thomas the Train layout.
+National Train Day is being celebrated on Saturday, May 13 at the Kingman Railroad Museum.
+There will be free admission, gift bags for the kids, and a train-themed raffle.
+The grand raffle prizes are ready-to-run electric model train sets, complete with locomotives, train cars, railroad track, and power supplies.
+Raffle tickets are $1 and can be purchased at the Open House or prior to the event at the Museum, where the prizes can be seen.
+Raffle winners need not be present to win.
 Children under 12 are free with adult admission of $2.
 The museum is located in the restored Santa Fe Railroad Depot on Route 66 and is open Wednesday through Sunday from 10 a.m. to 4 p.m.
 For more information call us at 928-718-1440, visit our website www.kingmanrailroadmuseum.org or see us on Facebook.

 Kingman Republican Women: The group Arizonans for Responsible Drug Policy and the Kingman Republican Women will be presenting a program addressing opposition to the legalization of recreational marijuana in Arizona from 7-9 p.m. on Tuesday, Sept.
 13 at Journey Church, 3782 N. Bank Street.
 There is no cost to attend the presentation.